ProfHats/ParaQuestV2/README.md

 (The Inventory Screen)
 ![][image7]
 (The Screen for a single Item)

 ## Routing.

-+ /:advID - routes the player to an AdventureView, with data based on the advID
-+ /:advID/inventory - routes the player to their inventory via 'Inventory' view.
++'/:advID' - routes the player to an AdventureView, with data based on the advID +'/:advID/inventory' - routes the player to their inventory via 'Inventory' view.
 Placing it after /:advId allows the player to quickly return from the Inventory Screen to their previous state
-+ /:advID/inventory/:itemId - routes the player to the description of a particular item, providing them with extra information about it via the 'Item' view
++'/:advID/inventory/:itemId' - routes the player to the description of a particular item, providing them with extra information about it via the 'Item' view

 ## Extra features

 The app also features a random number generator, created in the API via the math.random method.
 This is used to determine whether or not a user passed a test, when they take one.
 The app features a system that allows the player to inspect their inventory, showing all their current items as well as detailed descriptions of such.
-The inventory, like the Stats variable, is held in the root App Component, as that is a parent of all the Components that need to know about such data.
-A system to persist changes to State, such as the addition/removal of Weapons and Stats, was planned.
-This system was never finished due to lack of time, however.
+The addition, modification, and removal of inventory items is possible through the API.
+An attempt was also made to have the data altered automatically at appropriate times, such as when an item was used.

 ## Independent learning.